 When the user interface does not properly reflect what the user asks of it, then it can lead the user into a false sense of security.
-For example, the user might check a box to enable a security option to enable encrypted communications, but the software does not actually enable the encryption.
-Alternately, the user might provide a "restrict ALL'" access control rule, but the software only implements "restrict SOME".
+For example, the user might check a box to enable a security option to enable encrypted communications, but the product does not actually enable the encryption.
+Alternately, the user might provide a "restrict ALL" access control rule, but the product only implements "restrict SOME".

 This MemberOf Relationships table shows additional CWE Categories and Views that reference this weakness as a member.
 This information is often useful in understanding where a weakness fits within the context of external information sources.

-This node is likely a loose composite that could be broken down into the different types of errors that cause the user interface to have incorrect interactions with the underlying security feature.
+This entry is likely a loose composite that could be broken down into the different types of errors that cause the user interface to have incorrect interactions with the underlying security feature.